+General Employees

+Fund

-Inflation 2.25 percent per year
+Inflation 2.25% per year

-Active member payroll growth 3.00 percent per year
+Active Member Payroll Growth 3.00% per year

-Investment rate of return 6.50 percent
+Investment Rate of Return 6.50%

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants were based on the Pub-2010 General Employee Mortality Table, with slight adjustments.
-Cost of living benefit increases for retirees are assumed to be 1.25 percent.
+Mortality rates for active members, retirees, survivors, and disabilitants were based on the Pub-2010 General Employee Mortality table for the General Employees Plan, with slight adjustments.
+Cost-of-living benefit increases for retirees are assumed to be 1.25 percent for the General Employees Plan per year through December 31, 2054, and 1.50 percent per year thereafter.

-Actuarial assumptions used in the June 30, 2021, valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2022, valuation were based on the results of actuarial experience studies.
 The experience study for the General Employees Plan was dated June 27, 2019.
-A review of inflation and investment assumptions dated June 24, 2021, was utilized.
+A review of inflation and investment assumptions dated July 12, 2022, was utilized.

 The long-term expected rate of return on pension plan investments is 6.50 percent.
 The State Board of Investment, which manages the investments of PERA, prepares an analysis of the reasonableness of the long-term expected rate of return on a regular basis using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
 These ranges are combined to produce an expected long-term rate of return by weighting the expected future rates of return by the target asset allocation percentages.
-The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table: